 The Credential Store Framework in Oracle Platform Security Services provides a mechanism for securely storing and managing credentials for any Java-based (Java SE and Java EE) applications.
-It is designed to hold account information, user names and passwords for connecting to any systems that applications may need to access.
+It is designed to hold account information, user names and passwords for connecting to any systems that applications must access.